mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/50.Performing Migrations/default.md

 If the network outage lasts for an extended period of time (greater than 2 minutes), the HDM recovery may not succeed and an HDM reset may be required.

-### ESX Host Restart
+### ESXi Host Restart

-If the on-premises ESX host is restarted, the ongoing migrations will be paused and will resume once the host is back up.
+If the on-premises ESXi host is restarted, the ongoing migrations will be paused and will resume once the host is back up.

 ### System Failures